idracia/Full-MacOS-Sierra-Theme_Icons_Fonts/README.md

 # Full-MacOS-Sierra-Theme_Icons_Fonts
-Reade the Install text in folder
+Read the Install text in folder